Kevin Pillar Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Marlins pitching staff ranks 22nd in the league.
+- The Marlins have the 21st-ranked team ERA across all league pitching staffs (4.56).

-- The Marlins' 4.43 team ERA ranks 19th among all MLB pitching staffs.
+- The Marlins rank 20th in baseball in home runs allowed (30 total, 1.3 per game).

-- The Marlins rank 18th in baseball in home runs surrendered (27 total, 1.2 per game).
+- Alcantara makes the start for the Marlins, his fifth of the season.
+He is 1-2 with a 5.84 ERA and 20 strikeouts in 24 2/3 innings pitched.

-- Hoeing takes the mound for his first start of the season for the Marlins.
+- In his most recent appearance -- out of the bullpen on Saturday -- the righty tossed 2/3 innings against the Cleveland Guardians while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.